Today's Articles

 On this date, we mark the birth of Clarence Edouard Muse, born in 1889.
 He was a Black lawyer, writer, director, composer, and actor.

 "Broken Strings," 1939, was one, and on occasion, he was allowed to portray non-submissive roles in mainstream films.
 (It must have come as quite a shock to southern audiences in 1941 when Muse, playing Bela Lugosi's independent-minded butler in "The Invisible Ghost," spoke harshly to a white female servant, addressing her as "you old fool!")
-During World War II, he served as a member of the Hollywood Victory Committee, arranged the appearances of stars overseas, and he made hospital tours for entertaining wounded soldiers.
+During World War II, he served as a member of the Hollywood Victory Committee, arranged the appearances of stars overseas, and made hospital tours to entertain wounded soldiers.

 To become an Actor or Actress